carpentries/docs.carpentries.org/source/resources/communications/select-blog-tags.md

 For blog posts related to Carpentries' work in Africa.

 ### Artificial Intelligence
-For blog posts about artificial intellugence (AI) and its tools, including but not limited to large language models (LLMs).
+For blog posts about artificial intelligence (AI) and its tools, including but not limited to large language models (LLMs).

 ### Assessment
 Efforts to analyze and evaluate feedback of The Carpentries work as it relates to workshops, Instructor Training, and other operations.